 For many people, being admitted to hospital or receiving hospital treatment can trigger sudden and serious financial pressures.

-If you work with patients (and/or their families) who are in financial difficulty as a result of their time in hospital as inpatient or outpatient, you can apply for a Dresden Hardship grant of up to £1,500, to help them cover the cost of travel to and from a Trust hospital, food, accommodation and other essentials.
+If you work with patients (and/or their families) who are in financial difficulty as a result of their time in hospital as inpatient or outpatient, you can apply for a Patient hardship grant of up to £1,500, to help them cover the cost of travel to and from a Trust hospital, food, accommodation and other essentials.

 Applications must be submitted via our online grants management system, Flexigrant.
 We do not accept hard-copy applications.
 Please click here to access the online application form.